All you need to know: September equinox | EarthSky.org

 Everywhere on Earth, except at the North and South Poles, you have a due east and due west point on your horizon.
 That point marks the intersection of your horizon with the celestial equator – the imaginary line above the true equator of the Earth.

-At the equinoxes, the sun appears overhead at noon as seen from Earth’s equator, as the illustration at right shows.
-This illustration (which is by Tau’olunga) shows the sun’s location on the celestial equator, every hour, on the day of the equinox.
+At the equinoxes, the sun appears overhead at noon as seen from Earth’s equator, as the illustration below shows.

 That’s why the sun rises due east and sets due west for all of us.
 The sun is on the celestial equator, and the celestial equator intersects all of our horizons at points due east and due west.